Rakt Sambandh: Plot

-The story was based on a woman who was visually impaired had overcome her difficulties and complications with the help of her father and four elder sisters married.
+The story was based on a visually impaired woman who overcomes her difficulties and complications with the help of her father and four elder sisters.

-In fact, Sandhya was visually impaired and she had lost her eyesight in a mishap.
-She lost her mother too in that mishap.
-After her wedding with the richest Yuvraj Jagirdar, when everybody was waiting for Shamrao, it was unveiled that he had committed suicide.
+Sandhya lost her eyesight and her mother in a mishap.
+After her wedding with the richest Yuvraj Jagirdar, when everybody was waiting for Shamrao, it was unveiled that he had killed himself.
 Then the story took an interesting turn.
-The show went further with each and every daughter in disbelief about their father’s suicide.
+The show went further with each and every daughter in disbelief about their father's suicide.
 But the shocking news came from the mouth of Inspector Bhonsle.
 He told everybody that Shamrao was murdered and the suicide note was written by a man named Maruti Kamble.
-Nobody recognized him except Shamrao’s fourth daughter’s (Shreya) husband who was named Mohan.
+Nobody recognized him except Shamrao's fourth daughter’s (Shreya) husband who was named Mohan.
 But he didn’t disclose it to Police.
 He rather went to the cameraman.
 He asked him to delete all the scenes where he was talking with Maruti Kamble.
 But he didn’t know that the cameraman was also in contact with the Inspector.
 Then Neeraj got introduced who was the son of Ramesh Pradhan.
 Ramesh was the accountant of Jagirdar.
 Neeraj had lost his parents at an early age.
-Thus Jagirdar’s brought him up.
+Thus Jagirdar's brought him up.
 But the story took an interesting turn when Neeraj recalled that Sandhya was the girl whom he saw at Kolhapur and he fell in love with her.
 He also took some pictures of her.
-He was shocked hearing the news of Sandhya’s marriage with Yuvraj.
+He was shocked hearing the news of Sandhya's marriage with Yuvraj.

 Neeraj tried to cover his pain but in vain as all the family members noticed his mood.
 They all knew he was a jolly minded person but was in a sad mood.
 He decided to get over Sandhya and hence decided to delete all the pictures of Sandhya.
 The show went interesting as Mohan traced Maruti’s location and asked him about his deeds.
 Maruti told him that he was innocent and he wrote the suicide note because some people asked him to do so and told him that they would give him money.
 He also gave Mohan the address of his lodge where he was staying.
 Then Mohan gave Inspector the information but in vain as they found Maruti dead.
-Rohit gave some paper to Shradha and told her that he would get her father’s house in his name.
+Rohit gave some paper to Shradha and told her that he would get her father's house in his name.
 By mistake, Sandhya entered into a room and she brushed off a woman.
 She tried to speak to him but the woman was unable to speak.
 Then DK came into the room and told Sandhya that she had a misconception and there was nobody in the room.
 But he lied.